 The biggest advantage of thin-film solar cells is their flexibility and adaptability.
 They can be applied to curved surfaces, integrated into building materials, and used in areas where traditional panels aren’t practical.
 For projects with large roof space and a focus on lightweight materials, thin-film panels can be cost-effective despite their lower efficiency.

-Cost of Thin-Film Solar Panels vs Crystalline Panels
+Cost of Thin-Film Solar Panels vs. Crystalline Panels

 Which Is Better, Monocrystalline or Polycrystalline Solar Panels?